renatoargh/renatoargh.github.io/about/index.md

 My name is Renato Gama, computer engineer from Brazil working mostly with software development using Node.js, MongoDb, MySql and Amazon Web Services, and spending a lot of my spare time doing projects with Arduino and Raspberry Pi.

-This is a very simple blog intended to document my solutions to programming problems and any other experiences related to becoming a better programmer.
+This is a very simple blog intended to document my solutions to programming problems and any other experiences related to becoming a better engineer.

 This blog is open for contributions so whenever you find infomation that is not accurate or can be improved in any way, please, fork it [renatoargh.github.io](https://github.com/renatoargh/renatoargh.github.io) and send a pull request.